mokdevel/DarcMods/DarcMissionsCompatFF/README.md

 ## Next release (unreleased)

 ... empty ...

+## 20251117
+Fixes:
+- Change for StreamableVehicleComponent_S to match FF conventions

 ## 20251030
 ### Update for Arma Reforger 1.6
 Minor fixes and support for 1.6.